 Women in their 40’s who’ve never smoked have been diagnosed with lung cancer.

-“Most lung cancers are initially diagnosed in older people,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+“Most lung cancers are initially diagnosed in older people,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 “The median age is 72 years, slightly younger in women.
 Less than 10% are in people under 50 years.